oconnorian3/simpsons-quiz/README.md

  * Navigation

     * The homepage prompts you with a clear "Start Quiz" button which encourages the user to begin the quiz.
     * On beginning the quiz the first question appears.
-Once you select your answer ypu will automatically be prompted with the next question.
+Once you select your answer you will automatically be prompted with the next question.
 There is a total of ten questions.
     * Once the first question loads a restart button appears which allows the user restart the quiz at anytime and resets the score back to zero.
-Clicking on the header also allows the user to restart the quiz.
+Clicking on the header also allows the user to restart the quiz aswell.

     ![](assets/images/header-and-start-page.png)